Phosphoglucomutase: Structure

 While rabbit muscle phosphoglucomutase has served as the prototype for much of the elucidation of this enzyme's structure, newer bacterium-derived crystal structures exhibit many of the same defining characteristics.
 Each phosphoglucomutase monomer can be divided into four sequence domains, I-IV, based on the enzyme’s default spatial configuration (see image at right).

 Each monomer comprises four distinct α/β structural units, each of which contains one of the four strands in each monomer's β-sheet and is made up only of the residues in a given sequence domain (see image at right).
 The burial of the active site (including Ser-116, the critical residue on the enzyme that is phosphorylated and dephosphorylated) in the hydrophobic interior of the enzyme serves to exclude water from counterproductively hydrolyzing critical phosphoester bonds while still allowing the substrate to access the active site.

 Disease relevance

-Human muscle contains two phosphoglucomutases with nearly identical catalytic properties, PGM I and PGM II.
+Human muscle contains two isoenzymes of phosphoglucomutase with nearly identical catalytic properties, PGM I and PGM II.
 One or the other of these forms is missing in some humans congenitally.
+PGM1 deficiency is known as PGM1-CDG or CDG syndrome type 1t (CDG1T), formerly known as glycogen storage disease type 14 (GSD XIV).
+The disease is both a glycogenosis and a congenital disorder of glycosylation.
+It is also a metabolic myopathy and an inborn error of carbohydrate metabolism.

 PGM deficiency is an extremely rare condition that does not have a set of well-characterized physiological symptoms.
 This condition can be detected by an in vitro study of anaerobic glycolysis which reveals a block in the pathway toward lactic acid production after glucose 1-phosphate but before glucose 6-phosphate.

-PGM1 deficiency is known as CDG syndrome type 1t (CDG1T, formerly known as glycogen storage disease type 14 (GSD XIV).
+There are two forms of PGM1-CDG: 1.) exclusively myogenic, and 2.) multi-system (including muscles).

+The usual pathway for glycogen formation from blood glucose is blocked, as without phosphoglucomutase, glucose-6-phosphate cannot convert into glucose-1-phosphate.
+However, an alternative pathway from galactose can form glycogen by converting galactose → galactose-1-phosphate → glucose-1-phosphate.
+This allows glycogen to form, but without phosphoglucomutase, glucose-1-phosphate cannot convert into glucose-6-phosphate for glycolysis.
+This causes abnormal glycogen accumulation in muscle cells, observable in muscle biopsy.

+Although the phenotype and severity of the disease is highly variable, common symptoms include: exercise intolerance, exercise-induced hyperammonemia, abnormal glycogen accumulation in muscle biopsy, elevated serum CK, abnormal serum transferrin (loss of complete N-glycans), short stature, cleft palate, bifid uvula, and hepatopathy.

+A "second wind" phenomenon is observable in some, but not all, by measuring heart rate while on a treadmill.
+At rest, muscle cells rely on blood glucose and free fatty acids; upon exertion, muscle glycogen is needed along with blood glucose and free fatty acids.
+The reliance on muscle glycogen increases with higher-intensity aerobic exercise and all anaerobic exercise.